 Walter says that on the low-carb Paleo diet, you can eat many meats (grass-fed or wild-caught) and fish, including shellfish; assorted vegetables and fruits (mostly low-glycemic fruits such as berries); healthy fats in nuts, seeds, oils, avocados, coconuts and olives; and some herbs and spices.
 “Generally, people who are predominantly healthy, looking to lose a moderate amount of weight and build lean muscle mass would benefit the most from adopting this diet,” she adds.

 Walter notes that for some people, a modified approach, which she calls “Paleo in the PM,” may work best.
 “I skip starches at dinnertime so that my body focuses on protein digestion at night and isn’t tempted to store the carbohydrates leading to added fat,” she says.

 For all the benefits of low-carb eating, two uncomfortable side effects can occur.
 Some people experience the “keto flu,” says Nancy P. Rahnama, MD, MS, a physician nutrition specialist in Los Angeles.
 “When the body goes into ketosis, the body removes the ketones through frequent and increased urination.
 This may lead to flu-like symptoms” believed to be the result of a temporary dip in mineral levels during the glucose-to-ketone switch.
-(To learn about natural substances that help support healthy blood sugar control, see Supplement Savvy).

 In addition, eliminating carbohydrates also eliminates fiber sources, which can result in constipation.
 However, says Flizanes, constipation while on a low-carb diet is more often from excess dairy intake.
 “Some people eat a ton of cheese when they go on a keto diet.
 We’re not built to digest milk and dairy, which is why most people become constipated,” she explains, adding, “There are many dairy-free substitutes.”